weikunhan/leetcode-summary-python/heap_sort/README.md

 ## Max Heap

+Since Python's heapq implementation does not have built in support for max heap, we can just invert the values stored into the heap so it functions as a max heap.

 This type of problem includes: find the kth largest problem, find the kth frequently problem, find maximum profit problem

-Since Python's heapq implementation does not have built in support for max heap, we can just invert the values stored into the heap so it functions as a max heap.
+The time complexity of the max heap is O(1) in Search-Max O(1), Insert O(log(n), Delete-Max O(log(n)), and the Space complexity of the max heap is O(n).

 | *#* | *Link* | *Solution* |
 | ---- | --------------------------------- | --------------------------------- |